 Lubbock and the surrounding areas are currently served by the following providers:

-LP&L is a municipally owned electric utility and its rates and policies are set by a governing board of citizens.
-Due to this, LP&L’s rates are among the lowest in the state.
-Currently LP&L buys most of its power from Xcel Energy with 7 percent of its energy coming from wind generation.
-To see a map of the TX PUC CCN service areas for electric service in Lubbock you can visit this website.
+LP&L is a municipally-owned electric utility.
+Currently, LP&L buys most of its power from Xcel Energy with 7% of its energy coming from wind generation.
+To see a map of the TX PUC CCN service areas for electric service in Lubbock you can visit this the LP&L website.

 Atmos Energy is one of the largest natural-gas-only distributors in the U.S. and has grown to operate one of the largest intrastate natural gas pipelines in Texas.
 Currently, Atmos is known as one of the most efficient natural gas distribution companies in the industry.